person-al/person-al.github.io/_posts/2022-06-03-🛠️-pathfinder.md

 You either own access, or you _may_ access.
 You cannot do both.

+## Learnings from the testnet
+- how do I redirect people to follow me?
+How do I link from the project to a webpage of some sort?
+How do I communicate with folks who have engaged with my work?
+I don't know where they come from or what they do.
+Would it be another protocol for that?
+Or a general transaction with a signed message in the data?
+	- Could I have a homepage link that falls back to a datauri description if the owner decrees it?
+Is that valuable?
+- What will happen to my project with Rinkeby dies?
+Effing OpenSea not moving their testnet over to Goerli yet.
+Or having two testnets now.
+- What can I cut from my contract at this point?
+- Do I need a Reentrancy Guard?
 ## Goals and Non-Goals
 It's important with any project to lay out what the goals are and what they _aren't_.
 Here we go.